ogie15/ATTUNE-STOP-AWS-EC2-INSTANCE/Install AWS PowerShell Module.md

-# This step Installs the AWS PowerShell Module
+# This step installs the AWS PowerShell Module

 - *The script first gets the execution policy of the current PowerShell session.*
 - *Then checks if the execution policy is set  to Unrestricted.*